jameslevi/sprite/README.md

 </body>
 </html>
 ```
-7. If needed to add new icons in to your icon set, just run the generate command and it will generate new sprite image and css.
+7. If there is a need to add new icons into your icon set, just run the generate command and it will generate new sprite image and stylesheet again.

 ## Best Practices ##
-Always make it a practice to group all images that are same sizes and types.
+1. In each sprite set, always make sure all icons are of the same type and dimensions.
+2. Do not add spaces in naming icons, instead use hypen to separate words.
+3. Do not place your assets folder in public directory.

 ## Contribution ##
 For bug reports and suggestions, you can email James Levi Crisostomo via nerdlabenterprise@gmail.com.